Nav94/Code_Red/README.md

 # Code_Red
-A wrapper around astronomical data reduction in Python.
+A pipeline for automatic data reduction in Python.